ABC-TR/episode_checker/README.md

 # episode_checker
+It checks whether there is a new episode for your TV-series

 I know the code sucks but it just works.

 You can compile the code using "go build main.go"